rongierlach/webpack-make-rule/README.md

 # Webpack Make Rule 👑

-Intended to support your basic use cases,
+Intended to support your basic use cases.
-a simple little helper function for building [rule](https://webpack.js.org/configuration/module/#rule) config objects in [Webpack 2](https://webpack.js.org/).
+A simple little helper function for building [rule](https://webpack.js.org/configuration/module/#rule) config objects in [Webpack 2](https://webpack.js.org/).

 ## Installation

 `$ npm install --save-dev webpack-make-rule`

-Or if `yarn` is more your fancy...
+Or if [yarn](https://yarnpkg.com/) is more your fancy...
 `$ yarn add --dev webpack-make-rule`

 ## Usage